PCBSPartCreator/PCBS2.SocketLoader/README.md

 1. **Load** - PCBS2.XPL calls `XPL_Initialize`.
 The addon resolves its paths, creates the config files if missing, and reads `sockets.ini`.
 2. **Resolve** - On the first ticks it locates the game's socket classes and the arrays that hold socket names and usable flags, all by name so a game update rarely breaks it.
 3. **Register** - It rebuilds those arrays to include the custom sockets: each socket's ID gets its display name, and its "usable" flag is set so CPUs and motherboards using that ID can be installed.
+4. **Make coolers compatible** - Once the parts database has populated, it adds every custom socket to the compatibility list of all air coolers, liquid coolers and CPU blocks, so any cooler mounts on the new sockets.
+This step can be turned off with `PatchCoolerCompatibility`.
-4. **Fix the filter** - It installs a single hook (through `XPL_CreateHook`) on the parts-shop socket filter.
+5. **Fix the filter** - It installs a single hook (through `XPL_CreateHook`) on the parts-shop socket filter.
 For parts that use a custom socket, the hook returns the custom socket name, so the socket appears in the filter dropdown and parts match against it correctly.
-5. **Go idle** - Once registration and the hook are in place, there is nothing left to do, so the addon settles and stops doing per-tick work.
+6. **Go idle** - Once registration and the hook are in place, there is nothing left to do, so the addon settles and stops doing per-tick work.

 ```
 XPL_Initialize